Sustainable working statement

 · As much as we are social animals, social distancing measures in the age of Covid-19 have shown us that we don’t need to work together all the time – not all of our meetings have to be face to face.
 I will encourage clients to make use of online meeting platforms and digital sharing tools, minimising the amount of time and energy we expend on travel.

 · My first preference when travelling to meet clients is to use public transport.
 For most clients this will mean train, tram or bus.
-I will only use air travel as a last resort.

 · I do not own a car, but may hire one for a short period to get to more remote locations.
 I hire vehicles that use unleaded fuel/hybrids and only from companies that do not offer airline loyalty points as an incentive.
+I will also show prices for the hire of electric vehicles.

 · Where refreshments or catering are provided for meetings, these will be vegetarian and, where possible, vegan options will also be available.
 They are often more delicious anyway.